+Two weeks ago, I wrote about “Cholent” – the official Sabbath concoction.
+There are other foods that are typically served on Shabbat.
 Gefilte Fish is a standard, if not archetypical Shabbat food.
 In fact, even though chicken seems to be the standard food for Shabbat, fish was the standard food for the last couple of centuries in Europe!
 “Gefilte” means filled, or stuffed: originally Gefilte Fish was made by taking the meat out of the fish skin, grinding it up with other ingredients, then stuffing it back in the skin and poaching it.
-That’s not how we make it any more, however.
+That’s not how we make it anymore, however.
 For probably the last 80 or 90 years, gefilte fish has taken the form of poached fish balls – not unlike the French “quenelles” made from fish.
 For many of us, gefilte fish bring back all the nostalgia of family Sabbaths and holidays, during which they were almost obligatory, along with brisket and roast chicken.

-A few weeks ago in my column, I reprinted an article by the late Oliver Sacks about the meaning of the Sabbath to him now that he was reaching the end of his life.
-(See the August 21 Shabbat Shalom column.)
-Recently, The New Yorker published an article which Sacks wrote just before his death, and it was published posthumously.
+Shortly before his death, the late Oliver Sacks ruminated about the meaning of the Sabbath to him now that he was reaching the end of his life.
+The New Yorker published an article which Sacks wrote just before his death, and it was published posthumously.
 This too is an intensely nostalgic view of his Jewish upbringing.
 It is about gefilte fish, of all things.

 It’s almost an elegy to gefilte fish, which seemingly doesn’t have the popularity it once had.
 Try serving it at your next Shabbat dinner.